crbwin/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

-<br>I am a PhD candidated in Psychology at the University of Michigan, working with Drs.
+<br>I am a PhD candidate in Psychology at the University of Michigan, working with Drs.
 [Ethan Kross](https://lsa.umich.edu/psych/people/faculty/ekross.html) and [Shinobu Kitayama](https://lsa.umich.edu/psych/people/faculty/kitayama.html).

 <b>I study how people pursue well-being and how they can do so better.</b>